 - Office Hours: By appointment only

-Tammy graduated from the University of Leicester in 2001, with a BSc (Hons) in Sociology and went on to complete her MSc in Criminology, with distinction, here at the Department.
-She then went on to obtain a Postgraduate degree in Law from Nottingham Law School in 2004 before becoming a research assistant, then a University Tutor and finally a lecturer in Criminology here at Leicester.
-Previously, Tammy has conducted research for HM Prison Service on drug supply, substance detoxification, self-harm and suicide.
+Tammy graduated from the University of Leicester in 2001 with a BSc (Hons) in Sociology and went on to complete her MSc in Criminology, with distinction, here at the Department.
+She then went on to obtain a Postgraduate degree in Law from Nottingham Law School before becoming a research assistant, then a University Tutor and finally a lecturer in Criminology.
+Tammy has a PhD in Psychology and has conducted research for HM Prison Service on drug supply, substance detoxification, self-harm and suicide.

-The link between drugs and crime; particularly why some drug users control their drug use, whilst others descend in to more problematic patterns of drug use and criminality.
-The prison system, including drugs in prison and its subsequent treatment; specifically chemical detoxification and retoxification; the perceived links between substance use, self-harm and suicide within the prison system; ‘narcoterrorism’; and the issues surrounding female substance users.
+- The link between drugs and crime; particularly why some drug users control their drug use whilst others descend in to more problematic patterns of drug use and criminality

 - Drugs, Crime and Society (Undergraduate year 2 option module)